muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NURUL'IZZATI BINTI MOHAMMAD ZAKI/README.md

 | **99th Percentile** | 415.8 ms |
 | **Maximum** | 1,070 ms |

-⚡ Most responses were completed in under **0.3 seconds**, which is fast and efficient for an open REST API.
+⚡ Most responses completed in under **0.3 seconds**, which is excellent for a public API.
+Even at peak load, the system maintained acceptable latency.

 ---